sunipkm/autoDocstring/README.md

-# autoDocstringPy: VSCode Python Docstring Generator
+# autoDocstringPy: A fork of autoDocstring, the VSCode Python Docstring Generator

 Visual Studio Code extension to quickly generate docstrings for python functions.
 This is a fork of the [autoDocstring](https://github.com/NilsJPWerner/autoDocstring) since the original does not appear to be accepting